NICMx/Jool/doc/usr/tutorial2.markdown

 You might also have noticed and be stumped by some of stateful NAT64's limitations.
 Here's a word on them:

 1. If you didn't follow the link to [Static Bindings](static-bindings.html), you might be baffled at the fact that we haven't yet issued a single ping from a IPv4 node.
 Truth be told, stateful NAT64 is formally defined as "Address and Protocol Translation from IPv6 Clients to IPv4 Servers", which means that IPv6 nodes starting communications is an assumption that happily takes over a big chunk of the RFC.
 IPv4 clients accesing a _limited_ amount of IPv6 servers is possible though, follow the link to find the details.
-2. Also, scenario 3 hides any number of IPv6 nodes behind a single IPv4 address.
+2. Scenario 3 hides any number of IPv6 nodes behind a single IPv4 address.
 How can a NAT64 potentially hide the entire IPv6 internet behind a single puny IPv4 address?
 Perhaps NAT64 also mangles ports, but then doesn't it mean that you're only limited to 65536 translated connections at a time?
+Go to the [IPv4 pool discussion](tutorial3.html) to find out.
+3. What's up with the NAT64 prefix?
+It's pretty lame that IPv6 users need to know they need to append it to IPv4 addresses.

-Go to the [third tutorial](tutorial3.html) to find out about that.
+The answer to that is, they don't; the DNS takes care of that for them.
+Go to [DNS64](tutorial4.html) to find out how.

+Done!